jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 13. A new data frame was created to house the disaster number, incident type, designated area, state, region and programs declared columns.
 ![](Images/cleaningdata_creatingincidentlocationdf.jpg)

+14. The transformed nd_df.csv was then exported into the Resources folder of the repository alongside the two new dataframes, incident_declaration.csv and incident_duration.csv.

 ### The Google presentation is in progress (link below).
 The presentation was edited for grammar as well as style in order to rework the language to suit the purpose of a porfessional presentation to a client.
 The presentation was edited to include more visuals, more succinct language, and speaker notes.

 https://docs.google.com/presentation/d/1F354MDtHzS25DnSC8x3uH112HeP4gVl2OF8Yy9zkmKw/edit?usp=sharing

-14. The transformed nd_df.csv was then exported into the Resources folder of the repository alongside the two new dataframes, incident_declaration.csv and incident_duration.csv.

-### A tentative workflow model has been created:

-#### Machine Learning Model:
+### Machine Learning Model:

 The following algorithms will be tested and utilized during this analysis: